wfmackey/absmapsdata/README.md

 # Updates

+2019-11-04 v1.2.1

+- Added more correspondences from 2016 population-weighted file.
+Thanks to @gdickens for flagging that I'd missed some (many).

 2019-09-19 v1.2

 - Added 2011 and 2016 destination zones.
+Thanks to @gabyd for suggesting this.

 2019-08-06 v1.1